serik1987/corefacility/README.md

 `DJANGO_TIME_ZONE` Defines a timezone where you are (for stand-alone configuration) or where your Web Server are (for web server configuration).

+`DJANGO_CORE_PROJECT_BASEDIR` Defines a directory where all project files shall be stored.
+The parameter is useful for `VirtualServerConfiguration`, `ExtendedLaunchConfiguration` and `SimpleLaunchConfiguration` while `FullServerConfiguration` and `PartServerConfiguration` always use `/home` for this purpose.

 ### Database settings